HackerspaceMumbai/eleventy-high-performance-blog/blog/Strategic_Domain_Driven_Design.md

 image: /img/blog/Bounded_Context_Canvas.png
 tags:
   - blog
-category: Visage
 layout: layouts/post.njk
 ---
 A software project is akin to crossing familiar valleys to scale up a new mountain: maps are vital.
-Thats why [Domain Driven Design](https://en.wikipedia.org/wiki/Domain-driven_design) is so useful for our projects: creates just not a 20000 feet view but also literally lays out a pathway to build our project.
+And [Domain Driven Design](https://en.wikipedia.org/wiki/Domain-driven_design) does just that: it not only provides a 20000 feet view but also guides us along a pathway to flesh out our project.

-Please read the project's [Statement of Intent](https://github.com/HackerspaceMumbai/Visage/wiki/1-Statement-Of-Intent) and [Workflow](https://github.com/HackerspaceMumbai/Visage/wiki/2-Essential-Workflow), which provides the foundation for the design decisions to follow.
+Visage's [Statement of Intent](https://github.com/HackerspaceMumbai/Visage/wiki/1-Statement-Of-Intent) and [Workflow](https://github.com/HackerspaceMumbai/Visage/wiki/2-Essential-Workflow) forms the foundation for the design decisions to follow.

 In this first blog post about the project, we will model the Domain through a process of intentional discovery and rely on different tools to build broad contours, tease out implicit requirements as well as unearth any blind spots.
 All this will become apparent below as a "clearer picture" emerges.